 The visit itself was fairly painless and (unlike the UK CAA) completely free of charge.
 The inspector retained my current plastic FAA pilot certificate, verification letter, theory test certificate and application form.
 He issued and signed a temporary pilot certificate on paper with the IR included (valid for 120 days), making sure I signed both copies as well.
 A proper plastic one will follow up from Oklahoma in the next 6 weeks or so.
 He took my email address in case of any paperwork hiccups at head office – something that’s apparently not uncommon with foreign pilot applications.

 I confirmed that I didn’t need an Instrument Proficiency Check and just needed to be current by having completed six approaches, a hold and tracking within the previous six months of any real IFR flight.
 This can be in real IMC or practicing in VFR under the hood with a safety pilot.
 If out of FAA IFR currency for more than twelve months, I’d need to take an IPC with a CFII but would never need to fly with an FAA examiner at all.
 My EASA IR needs to be valid too, but the EASA revalidation check doesn’t itself reset FAA IR currency.

 So after all this, I am now legal to fly IFR in an N-reg aircraft anywhere worldwide.
-This includes N-Reg aircraft in Europe, where dual EASA/FAA pilot papers are mandated from April 2015 (UPDATE: deferred to at least April 2018).
+This includes N-Reg aircraft in Europe (outside the UK).